In Japanese, there are several expressions that describe a state continuing.

 置く → 置きっぱなし

-It is especially common with verbs like:
+It is often used with verbs such as:

-take out / put away
+to take out・to put away

 Compare these two sentences: